awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 **Note**
 If the targets you registered in the preceding step are Windows Server 2012 R2 or earlier, you must use the `AWS-UpdateEC2Config` document\.

 1. For **Task priority**, specify a priority for this task\.
 1 is the highest priority\.
-Tasks in a Maintenance Window are scheduled in priority order with tasks that have the same priority scheduled in parallel\.
+Tasks in a maintenance window are scheduled in priority order with tasks that have the same priority scheduled in parallel\.

 1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags or selecting instances manually\.
 **Note**